 There are often different tools which fall under the same category, for example, there are different examples of a food frequency questionnaire, such as the Harvard or Willett questionnaire and the Block questionnaire .
 Similarly, there are variations in the technical specifications of different accelerometer models used to measure physical activity.

-A method is a term given to the combination of the tools used in the data acquisition level, and how the measurements are used to derive estimates during the time-independent level.
+The term ‘method’ is used to describe the combination of the tools employed at the data acquisition level, and how the measurements are used to derive estimates during the time-independent level.

 Measurements vs. estimates